temporalio/documentation/docs/application-development-guide.md

 #### Workflow Retry Policy

 Use a [Retry Policy](/retry-policies/#) to retry a Workflow Execution in the event of a failure.

-Workflow Executions do not retry by default and Retry Policies should only be used with Workflow Executions in certain situations.
+Workflow Executions do not retry by default, and Retry Policies should only be used with Workflow Executions in certain situations.

 <Tabs
 defaultValue="go"